-Kellie Randle is Director of Special Projects at Randle Communications.
+Kellie Randle is Director of Community Relations at Randle Communications.
 As one of the founders of the firm, she serves as a member of the management team.
 She oversees hiring and direction of the administrative functions of the company, and also serves as the firm’s community outreach and special events director.